ulfschneider/ulf.website/content/posts/2022-08-08-good-services.md

 Communicate the purpose of your service by telling your users

-- what your service does
+- *what* your service does
-- why it does it
+- *why* it does it
-- how it does it
+- *how* it does it
-- who it´s for
+- *who* it´s for

 ### A good service sets the expectations a user has of it

+A good service must clearly explain what is needed from the user to complete the service and what that user can expect from the service provider in return.
+This includes how long it will take how much it will cost or if there are restrictions on the types of people who can use the service.